The 7 Best Audio Interfaces For Shure SM7B (2023)

 Cons

 The fundamentals are all right there: low latency direct monitoring, superb recording, and two high-quality Scarlett microphone preamps.
-For the extras, you get access to a nice software package that includes a three-month Avid Pro Tools subscription.
+For the extras, you get access to a nice software package that includes a three-month Avid Pro Tools Artist subscription, Focusrite Control 2, and Ableton Live Lite.
 If you want to add a second mic to your collection, keep in mind there are some very nice Focusrite bundles out there.

-On the downside, the gain control isn’t as precise as it could be (gain goes from quiet to loud a bit too suddenly, sensitive gain knob), and the Air function could make a more noticeable difference – it’s far more subtle than SSL2’s Legacy 4K enhancement, for instance.
+On the downside, there is no 5-pin MIDI socket which is a bit of a letdown, and the Air function could make a more noticeable difference – it’s far more subtle than SSL2’s Legacy 4K enhancement, for instance.

-There’s nothing bad to say about Scarlett 2i2’s specifications, and the 111dB dynamic range is worth noting.
-In terms of inputs and outputs, this popular piece of gear gives you access to the usual two combo inputs, two jack outputs, and a jack headphone output.
+There’s nothing bad to say about Scarlett 2i2’s specifications, and the 120dB dynamic range is worth noting.
+In terms of inputs and outputs, this popular piece of gear gives you access to sufficient ins/outs.

 For a slightly superior (but more expensive) alternative, you should consider the Focusrite Clarett series.
 Check out the side-by-side comparison.